isomerpages/singapore-customs-old/_competent-authorities-requirements/26-SFA-Livestocks.md

 ## TradeNet Declarations

+A customs permit must be obtained through TradeNet before the goods arrive in/depart from/tranship at Singapore.
 When preparing for the Import, Export and Transhipment permit applications through TradeNet, please declare full information in the following fields:

 -   Description of goods field:
     -   Common names of the goods